MacsiDigital/laravel-api-client/README.md

     // Also, some API's return 'users' for multiple and user for single, set teh multiple field below to wheat is required if different protected $apiMultipleDataField = 'data';
 ```
-The apiData and apiMultiple fields dictate what fields that are being returned contains the resources, this should be 'data' in a good api but it really does vary.
+The apiData and apiMultiple fields dictate what field in the response will house the main body data, this should be 'data' in a good api but it really does vary.
 Zoom uses 'users' for multiple records and '' for single.

 If apiDataField is set to '' it will return the body direct.